shuangxia/self-driving-car-engineer/P3-submission/writeup.md

 #### 1. Architecture Design Approach

 I started the NVIDIA network architecture, as previous work has shown good performance.
-The model consists of five convolutional layers followed by three fully connected layers.
-I added a cropping layer at the very front to crop off the top and bottom part of images, to keep only the part where it shows the road.
+The model consists of five convolutional layers with proper filters followed by three fully connected layers.

+I added a Lambda layer at the beginning to normalise the data, and a cropping layer to crop off the top and bottom part of images, keeping only the part where it shows the road.

 #### 2. Avoid overfitting